 puts on quality exhibitions, as does the Rudolfinum Gallery

 across the river.
 Somewhat edgier is the art scene in Holešovice

 , where old factory buildings are being converted into galleries and studios.
 The DOX Centre for Contemporary Art

 also stages shows, which are often provocative.

 Among the abundance of greenery in the city centre, Petrín Hill offers miles of trails and vistas at every step.
 A flatter, still scenic, option is Kampa Park and the Vltava riverside.
 Malá Strana is dotted with beautiful formal gardens, open from April to October.
 A different perspective opens up on the Vltava, where the Prague Boats boating company has sightseeing trips year-round.

 If walking on the quaint cobblestones has taken its toll, the award-winning Spa

 at Mandarin Oriental, Prague, located in a former Renaissance chapel, provides a divine 90-minute pedicure.
 It includes a reflexology foot massage and a warm wrap to seal in moisture.

-, all red leather seats and dark wood panelling, near Old Town Square, is the destination for whisky aficionados, while the Hemingway Bar offers 200 rums and premium absinthe.
-Other options include traditional stalwarts Tretter’s and Bugsy’s.
+While delicious Asian-themed cocktails can be found at the Bar at Mandarin Oriental, Prague, Bar and Books, all red leather seats and dark wood panelling near Old Town Square, is the destination for whisky aficionados, and the Hemingway Bar for 200 rums and premium absinthe.
+Other options include newly opened L'Fleurs or traditional stalwart Bugsy’s.